jbuchacher/bgc-into-to-react/README.md

 ### Running the App

-1. To run the app, you will need to
+1. To run the app, first open the terminal app.

-In the same terminal window run the following commands:
+1. In the terminal app, run the following command: `cd ~/Desktop/my-app`.
+This changes directories to where your React app lives.

-`cd ~/Desktop/my-app`
+1. Run another command in the terminal: `npm start`.
+This will use the `npm` tool to start running your app.

-`npm start`
+1. When you are done, you can use CTRL+C to quit the running command line application.
+Or, you can close your terminal program.

 See below screen capture to follow along: